Hi. I’m Joanna.

 Throughout my career, I have created courses, masterclasses and programs for a variety of institutions, including non-profits, colleges and Fortune 500s.
 All of these programs have had a consistent theme: personal empowerment, self-awareness and self-appreciation.

 Like most of us, my life journey has had its twists and turns.
-Along the way, I became a personal growth junkie in my quest to better understand and accept myself.
+Along the way, I became a “techie” as well as a personal growth junkie in my quest to better understand and accept myself.

 But it wasn’t until I turned 65 that I truly stepped out of my comfort zone.